AWjtk/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is applied daya science capstone project
+This is applied data science capstone project